Fort Worth District

 Facilities

 There are 68 campsites in West Lofers Bend Park.
 Sites 1-5, 28-40, and 42- 62 have water and 30 amp electrical hookups.
 Sites 63-68 have water and 50 amp electrical hookups.
-Sites 6-27 have water hookups only.
+Sites 10-13 and 18 have screened shelters.
+Sites 6-9,14-17,19-27, and 41 have water hookups only.
 All sites have an upright BBQ cooker and a ground cooker/fire ring.
 The park has three restrooms with showers, a trailer dump station, and a boat ramp.
-A day use group pavilion and a group camp are also available.
 The group camp contains six campsites with water and electrical hookups and a group pavilion.
-The group camp and the day use group pavilion may be reserved by calling NRRS at 1-877-444-6777 or online at www.recreation.gov .
+To reserve a site please visit www.recreation.gov .

 Fees